mindspore-ai/mindspore/model_zoo/official/cv/googlenet/README.md

 --checkpoint_path: The absolute full path to the checkpoint file saved
                    after training.
 --onnx_filename: File name of the onnx model used in export.py.
---geir_filename: File name of the geir model used in export.py.
+--air_filename: File name of the air model used in export.py.
 ```